Caution: Top 10 Dangerous Human Foods for Dogs

 Bones, particularly cooked bones and many poultry bones, are a leading factor in intestinal lacerations and choking.
 Stick to edible, raw bones, or those ground bones in a raw diet, and your pet will be much safer.

-Many dogs have a sweet tooth just like we do, and while sugar for dogs is not good for you, it can be even worse for your furry friend.
-Granulated sugar for example is not toxic to dogs, but over time, feeding your dog sugary treats can result in obesity that can shorten their lifespan and cause multiple secondary diagnoses, including diabetes in the long run.
+Many dogs have a sweet tooth just like we do, and while sugar in small quantities is typically fine for you, it can be a problem for your furry friend.
+Granulated sugar is not toxic to dogs, but over time, feeding your dog sugary treats can result in obesity that can shorten their lifespan and cause multiple secondary diagnoses, including diabetes in the long run.

-Avoid giving your dog any types of sugar or sugary treats of yours, but also check your dog treats for any amount of sugar and its many monikers: caramel, glucose, fructose, brown rice syrup, barley malt syrup, corn syrup, cane juice, beet sugar, sorghum, and more.
-No matter if your dog eats brown sugar, white sugar, or something similar, it can inevitably cause issues.
+Avoid giving your dog any types of sugar or sugary human treats, but also check your dog treats for any amount of sugar and its many monikers: caramel, glucose, fructose, brown rice syrup, barley malt syrup, corn syrup, cane juice, beet sugar, sorghum, and more.

 Healthy Dog Treat Options

-Whole foods such as carrots, apples, broccoli, blueberries, pumpkin, banana, coconut and many more are safe to share with your dog in moderation and are readily available in a variety of dog food.
+Whole foods such as carrots, apples, broccoli, blueberries, pumpkin, banana, coconut and many more are safe to share with your dog in moderation and are readily available in a variety of dog foods.

 Common dangerous human foods for dogs include chocolate, grapes, raisins, onions, xylitol (a sugar substitute), caffeine, alcohol, certain nuts, and fatty foods like fried items.